-On March 22, 2022 and January 5, 2023, the Internal Revenue Agency published General Standards No. 05-22 and 01-23, respectively, extending the agricultural sector's exemption from income tax advance payments, tax on a ssets, and income tax withholding for 2022 and 2023, respectively, with the aim of mitigating the economic effects of the COVID-19 pandemic and creating favorable conditions for development for the sector.
+On March 22, 2022 and January 5, 2023, the Internal Revenue Agency published General Standards No. 05-22 and 01-23, respectively, extending the agricultural sector's exemption from income tax advance payments, tax on assets, and income tax withholding for 2022 and 2023, respectively, with the aim of mitigating the economic effects of the COVID-19 pandemic and creating favorable conditions for development for the sector.

-On April 27, 2022, in response to the increased prices of raw materials and inputs driven by higher freight

 On April 27, 2022, in response to the increased prices of raw materials and inputs driven by higher freight costs and international commodity prices, Congress enacted Law No. 06-22, which eliminated, during a six-month period, tariffs for certain goods that affect the cost of food and are part of the basic food basket with the aim of stabilizing or reducing local food prices and ensuring food security for Dominican families.

-On August 30, 2022, the Internal Revenue Agency published General Standard No. 10-22, establishing the guidelines for the implementation of the mutual a greement procedure provisions of international a greements to a void double taxation and prevent tax evasion.

-On October 3, 2022, the Internal Revenue Agency published General Standard No. 11-22, on the granting of benefits contained in International Agreements to Avoid Double Taxation, establishing the guidelines for the application of the provisions on current international a greements signed by the Dominican Republic to a void double taxation and prevent tax evasion, including the granting of benefits contemplated therein.
+On August 30, 2022, the Internal Revenue Agency published General Standard No. 10-22, establishing the guidelines for the implementation of the mutual agreement procedure provisions of international agreements to a void double taxation and prevent tax evasion.
+On October 3, 2022, the Internal Revenue Agency published General Standard No. 11-22, on the granting of benefits contained in International Agreements to Avoid Double Taxation, establishing the guidelines for the application of the provisions on current international agreements signed by the Dominican Republic to a void double taxation and prevent tax evasion, including the granting of benefits contemplated therein.